-In this article we take a look at the different ways you can take your young Cycle Sprog with you while you go out on your daily exercise.
+In this article we take a look at the different ways you can take your young child with you while you go out on a bike ride.

-How to get your daily cycle ride with a young child, toddler or baby
+How to go on a bike ride with a young child, toddler or baby

-All the options detailed below mean you and your child or baby can get lots of fresh air whilst you get all the daily exercise you need.
-The great thing is all these solutions can continue to be used once we're out of this coronavirus lockdown so are a great investment in getting your family fit and active from a young age.
+All the options detailed below mean you and your child or baby can get out together and enjoy all the benefits of cycling.
+They’re a great investment in getting and keeping your family fit and active from a young age.

 1) Carry your child using a bike seat